multitudes/oldmultitudes.github.io/_posts/2019-04-09-Some Swift tips for beginner and intermediate.markdown

 name.first
 ```
 If you need a specific, fixed collection of related values where each item has a precise position or name, you should use a tuple:
-If you need a collection of values that must be unique or you need to be able to check whether a specific item is in there extremely quickly, you should use a set:
+If you need a collection of values that must be unique or you need to be able to check whether a specific item is in there extremely quickly, you should use a set.
-If you need a collection of values that can contain duplicates, or the order of your items matters, you should use an array:
+If you need a collection of values that can contain duplicates, or the order of your items matters, you should use an array.

 Dictionaries are collections of values just like arrays, but rather than storing things with an integer position you can access them using anything you want.

 There is a big difference, however, in how Swift returns the values from a dictionary.
 When you access a value at an index of an array, you are simply given the value.
 When you access a value with a key in a dictionary, you are given an optional.
 Removing an item from a dictionary is quite simple; you do so by setting the value to nil.
 Because the values in dictionaries are returned as optionals, you don’t have to worry about nil causing any problems